 Handle voicemails in 8x8 Contact Center for Zendesk

-For agents assigned to voicemail queues, the Phone tab enables you to process voicemail interactions as a subset of phone interactions.
+Agents assigned to voicemail queues can process voicemail interactions as a subset of phone interactions.
 Unlike phone interactions, voicemail interactions cannot be transferred or forwarded.

 To receive or send voicemails using 8x8 Contact Center for Zendesk, you must: